-Violent Crimes Lawyer Godfrey, IL — facing arrest or an investigation means you need answers and action right away.
-Our violent crimes lawyers in Godfrey, IL defend people accused of violent offenses and work to protect your freedom, record, and future immediately.
-At Combs Waterkotte, our Godfrey, IL criminal defense team responds immediately and starts building your defense the moment you call.
+Violent Crimes Lawyer Godfrey, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
+Our violent crimes lawyers in Godfrey, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
+At Combs Waterkotte, our Godfrey, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Godfrey, IL